Skip to content

 Step 4: Create an Automatic Association Workflow

+Now the automation.
 In HubSpot:

 1. Create a new company-based workflow

-2. Choose “When filter criteria is met”
+2. Set the trigger to "When filter criteria is met"

 Create an Automatic Association Workflow